Blueberry and Lime Spelt Cake with Coconut Sugar

 • Pour into the dry ingredients and mix until just combined.

-• Stir in the blueberries (see notes for a tip to prevent them sinking).
+• Stir in the blueberries (see note 5).

 • Dollop into the prepared tin (the batter will be very thick).